gigafied/minion/readme.md

 - Static classes, methods and properties
 - Intuitive pub/sub
 - this.__super() method support
-- Build tool for easy deployment
+- Build tool for easy deployment (for browser-based applications)

 Minion does all this, all while sporting a tiny footprint of 3.9k (minified and gzipped).

 Minion currently supports Node.js IE7+, Safari 3+, Opera 9.0+ and Chrome (other browsers probably work, but have not been thoroughly tested).

-Some other cool little factoids:
+#Some other cool little factoids:

 - Fully ECMAScript 5 Strict Mode compliant.
 - Passes JSHint with flying colors (with Assume : Browser, NodeJS).